danielchau/athletes-aid/README.md

 ### Deployment

-For Deployment use the credentials for the **eb-deploy-user** in AWS
+For deployment use the credentials for the **eb-deploy-user** in AWS

 **Initalize EBS**
 ```